+Graduate tuition rates vary by program.
+Tuition is posted on each program page.
 Students are required to submit payment for tuition in full prior to the beginning of the session.
-Payment may be made online through Elizabethtown College CASHNet, by credit card (a convenience fee will be charged), ACH/Electronic Check (No additional fees), cash (accepted at the Business Office), or check or money order, made payable to Elizabethtown College (mailed to the Business Office or delivered in person at the sgps Elizabethtown College office or York office).
+Payment may be made online through Elizabethtown College CASHNet, by credit card (a convenience fee will be charged), ACH/Electronic Check (No additional fees), cash (accepted at the Business Office), or check or money order, made payable to Elizabethtown College (mailed to the Business Office or delivered in person at the SGPS Elizabethtown College office).

-Elizabethtown College’s School of Graduate and Professional Studies 8-week accelerated graduate courses, offered both online, blended, and in the classroom are eligible for need-based financial aid in the form of Federal Direct Loans and scholarships.
+Elizabethtown College’s School of Graduate and Professional Studies 8-week accelerated graduate courses, offered both online and in the classroom are eligible for need-based financial aid in the form of Federal Direct Loans and scholarships.